Introduction

 Clinical Significance

-Extrinsic PEEP requires understanding the type of ventilation (ie, nasal intermittent positive pressure versus invasive mechanical ventilation) and the ventilatory mode (assist control, synchronized intermittent mandatory ventilation, airway pressure release ventilation).
+Extrinsic PEEP requires an understanding of the type of ventilation (eg, nasal intermittent positive pressure versus invasive mechanical ventilation) and the ventilatory mode (assist-control, synchronized intermittent mandatory ventilation, airway pressure release ventilation).
 The following principles apply to the use of PEEP in all modes of ventilation:

-- Monitor the mean arterial pressure while increasing or decreasing PEEP to avoid hemodynamic compromise.
+Monitor mean arterial pressure while increasing or decreasing PEEP to avoid hemodynamic compromise, as high intrathoracic pressures can reduce venous return and cardiac output [[2],[6]].

-- Consider the effects of extrinsic PEEP on vascular resistance in patients with cardiogenic pulmonary edema.
-Premature extubation can worsen pulmonary edema and lead to reintubation.
+Consider effects on vascular resistance in patients with cardiogenic pulmonary edema.
+PEEP may reduce left ventricular afterload and improve oxygenation, but excessive levels can impair right ventricular function [[3]].
+Premature extubation in this setting can worsen pulmonary edema and lead to reintubation.

 Other Issues